2. SpaceStudio User Guide#

 2.8.4.
 Debugging in simulation#

-In order to debug a simulation, you first need to set which components to debug in the architecture diagram.
-Debugging for a component is enabled when the bug icon is shown when hovering as seen in Figure 2.21.
-Debugging is disabled for a component when the bug icon is striked through as seen in Figure 2.22.
+To debug a simulation, you first need to set which components to debug in the architecture diagram.
+Debugging for a component is enabled when the bug icon is shown when hovering as seen in Figure 2.28.
+Debugging is disabled for a component when the bug icon is striked through as seen in Figure 2.29.
 To toggle debugging for a component, simply click on the bug icon in the component instance in the architecture diagram.

 To start a debugging session, follow the steps below: